-The enrolling open space contains 15.78 acres of native forest cover which is more than 65% of the total property acreage and is more forest cover than required by county regulation for this property.
+The enrolling open space contains 5.15 acres of native forest cover which is more than 65% of the total property acreage and is more forest cover than required by county regulation for this property.
 Credit for this category is recommended.

-Bonus category
+Bonus categories

-• Additional surface water quality buffer

-Although credit for this category was not requested, the property contains a portion of wetland, likely Class II under moderate impact, located within the southwest corner of the property.
+- Additional surface water quality buffer - The property contains a portion of forested wetland, likely Class III under moderate impact, located within the northeast corner of the property.
 As required by county code (KCC 21A.24.325.B), the buffer width required for this type of wetland is 110 feet.
 In order to be eligible for this category, the participating land must provide a buffer greater than two times that required (or 220 feet) for three points to be awarded or provide a buffer greater than three times that required (or 330 feet) for five points to be awarded.
-The owners are providing a qualifying buffer of native vegetation to the east of this wetland that averages more than 250 feet in width, which is more than two times the buffer required.
-Credit for this category is therefore recommended at the three point award level.

-NOTE: It is important to note that enrollment in the PBRS program requires the control and removal of invasive plant species.
+The owners are providing a qualifying buffer of native vegetation to the southwest of this wetland that averages 425 feet in width, which is more than three times the buffer required.
+Credit for this category is therefore recommended at the three point award level. - Contiguous parcels under separate ownership Award of this category requires a PBRS application contain multiple parcels and owners applying and enrolling together.
+This property contains a single parcel and is not enrolling with other parcel owners.
+Credit for this category cannot be recommended. - NOTE: It is important to note that enrollment in the PBRS program requires the control and removal of invasive plant species.
 This issue is addressed in the Resource Information document (page 3) and below in Recommendation #B7.